Deterministic randomness extraction for quantum random number generation with partial trust: Operator inequalities from dual solutions to the guessing probability

 \section{Operator inequalities from dual solutions to the guessing probability}

 The seedless extraction protocol from~\cite{Foreman_2025} rests on an inequality from~\cite{masanes2011secure} that bounds the \emph{predictabilty} (see below) of the outcomes in a CHSH experiment by a function of the observed Bell violation.
-In this section, we prove an analogous result in our setting.
-Namely, the role played by the (shifted) CHSH functional in~\cite{Foreman_2025} will be played by a solution to the dual of the semidefinite program (SDP)~\cite{Skrzypczyk_2023} defining Eve's \emph{guessing probability}.
+In this section, we prove analogous results in Setts.~\ref{set:untrusted_prep}-\ref{set:SDI}.
+Namely, the role played by the (shifted) CHSH functional in~\cite{Foreman_2025} will be played by a solution to the dual of the semidefinite program (SDP)~\cite{Skrzypczyk_2023} defining Eve's \emph{guessing probability} in each of the considered settings.
+For the sake of clarity, we focus on Sett.~\ref{set:SDI} for our discussion since it is the most experimentally relevant for the context of our work, and only present the main results for the other settings, with the corresponding derivations included in the appendices.

-Let us consider a single use of Alice's entropy source $\mathcal{D}$.
-Following~\cite{Brask_2017} and under Assumptions~\ref{ass:input-randomness}-\ref{ass:no-leakage}, the probability that Eve guesses $\mathcal{D}$'s outcome when the input is $x=0$, given some observed behavior $\mathbf{p}$ and a $\delta$-overlap assumption, is defined by the following SDP
+Let us consider a single use of Alice's entropy source $\mathcal{D}$ within Sett.~\ref{set:SDI}.
+Under Assumptions~\ref{ass:uncorr-prep-and-meas}-\ref{ass:input-randomness}, the probability that Eve guesses $\mathcal{D}$'s outcome when the input is $x=0$, given some observed behavior $\mathbf{p}$ and a $\delta$-overlap assumption, is defined by the following SDP~\cite{Brask_2017}

 where, without loss of generality, $\ket{\psi^0}=\ket{0}$ and $\ket{\psi^1}=\sqrt{\delta}\ket{0}+\sqrt{1-\delta}\ket{1}$.
+Note that in Eq.~\eqref{eq:classical-pguess-povm} we are considering the measurement to be uncharacterized, a specific case of Sett.~\ref{set:SDI} which is less restrictive and upper bounds the scenario with a characterized measurement (in terms of guessing probability).
 The classical noise variable $\lambda$ represents Eve's side information and, for pure states and noisy measurements, this formulation of $P_{\mathrm{guess}}$ has been shown to be equivalent to the case where Eve holds quantum side information~\cite{Senno_2023}.
-In Appendix~\ref{app: proof of bound on p_g}, we derive the dual of this SDP, given by